Understanding your contaminants and what you need at home.

 - The membrane pores are restrictive to bacteria and disease-causing pathogens to avoid waterborne diseases.

-- The membrane is not very effective in blocking VOCs.
+- The membrane is not very effective in blocking VOCs and chlorine.
 For this reason, a more effective carbon filter must be used as a complimentary measure to provide safe drinking water.
 Such chemicals are the major contaminants of drinking water after municipal treatment.

 - It generally wastes two to three gallons of water for every gallon of purified water it produces.